LavanyaGitRepo-1/Portfolio/README.md

 # Portfolio
-Portfolio using HTML and CSS
+Portfolio using HTML,CSS and JavaScript